eugenetaan/FB-Messenger-Script-/readme.md

-## This is a script using selenium to broadcast messages to FB users using a FB Page (Business Suite) ##
+## This is a script using selenium to broadcast messages through a FB Page to a predetermined list of customers  ##

 ## Developed for AImazing ##